xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-oniguruma.md

 ```

 ## Shlib dependencies
-Only the `-devel` package is usually seen as a dependency of a program.
+Only the `-devel` package is usually seen as a dependency of a template.
 It is
 usually specified in `makedepends`.
 But if you look at the `bat` package, you'll
 see this: